 Stay Tuned!
-OPIRG McMaster is currently in the early planning stages for a community garden which will hopefully be bringing fresh produce and beautiful urban green space to you soon.
+OPIRG McMaster is currently in the planning stages for a community garden which will be bringing fresh produce and beautiful urban green space to you soon.
 Here’s a bit about the project so far!

 Our vision is that McMaster’s campus will have a thriving garden space where folks in need of fresh produce can access it, and all members of the McMaster community can enjoy the therapeutic benefits of gardening as well as the beauty of an urban garden.